Eugen Bleuler: Dementia Praecox, or the Group of Schizophrenias

 The more severely burdened should not propagate themselves...If we do nothing but make mental and physical cripples capable of propagating themselves, and the healthy stocks have to limit the number of their children because so much has to be done for the maintenance of others, if natural selection is generally suppressed, then unless we will get new measures our race must rapidly deteriorate.

 In 1917, Bleuler discussed the heredity involved in schizophrenia after psychiatrist Ernst Rudin published his findings.
 Bleuler agreed with Rudin that having a family member with schizophrenia increases an individual's chance of also having the disease.
 However, Bleuler found that Rudin's study did not use sufficient sampling methods, threatening the integrity of the study.
 While researching further, Bleuler made several conclusions that differed from Rudin's.
 First, that the schizophrenic gene was not a dominant trait.
 Second, the disease involves a dihybrid, complex gene and does not include a monohybrid gene.
 Bleuler also said that there may be a polymorphic aspect to schizophrenia, meaning it presents itself in different forms.

 Bleuler found that in order for schizophrenia to present itself in patients, several elements must come together.
 He found that there are a wide variety of symptoms associated with schizophrenia that can lead to a potential diagnosis.
 Bleuler concluded that several aspects of the disease are not genetically inherited.
 These tend to be behavioral aspects and positive symptoms, including hallucinations, delusions, and strange ideas.

 He believed the disease's central characteristics were the product of splitting between the emotional and the intellectual functions of the personality.
 He favored early discharge from hospital into a community environment to avoid institutionalization.

+Diagnosis of Vaslav Nijinsky

+In March 1919, Bleuler was consulted regarding the mental health of the celebrated Russian ballet dancer Vaslav Nijinsky.
+Nijinsky's wife, Romola, had approached Bleuler in Zürich upon the recommendation of another physician, detailing her husband's increasingly erratic and obsessive behavior.
+Bleuler initially remarked to her that the symptoms she described "in the case of an artist and a Russian do not prove in themselves any mental disorder."
+However, after seeing Nijinsky for a brief ten-minute examination the following day, Bleuler's assessment drastically changed.
+In his medical notes, Bleuler diagnosed Nijinsky as a "confused schizophrenic with mild manic excitement" and informed Romola that the condition was incurable.
+Following this diagnosis, Nijinsky was involuntarily committed to the Burghölzli psychiatric hospital under Bleuler's direction.